SheffieldML/vargplvm/README.md

 vargplvm
 ========

-Thsi repository contains both MATLAB and R code for implementing the Bayesian GP-LVM.
+This repository contains both MATLAB and R code for implementing the Bayesian GP-LVM.
 The MATLAB code is in the subdirectory vargplvm, the R code in vargplvmR.

 Bayesian GP-LVM
 ===============